-The average price for a sponsored post is usually anywhere from $5-$10 per 1000 followers.
-If an influencer has a good engagement rate the price could be $10 and over for 1000 followers.
+The average price for a sponsored post is usually anywhere between $5-$10 per 1000 followers.
+If an influencer has a good engagement rate the price could be $10 and even higher for 1000 followers.

-If an influencer asks for a significantly smaller price, double check the quality of their followers.
-They may use bots to boost their follower count.
+If an influencer asks for a significantly smaller price, double-check the quality of their followers.
+They might be using bots to boost their follower count.

-Cons: this method of pricing doesn’t take into account the fact that not all influencer’s followers are real and not all real followers see the influencer’s posts.
+Drawbacks: this pricing model doesn’t take into account the fact that not all influencer’s followers are real and not all real followers see the influencer’s posts.
 This means that up to 90 percent of the money spent may be wasted.
 To prevent this situation, check all influencers for fraud and pay based on the number of quality followers.

 Price per engagement (CPE)

-As soon as some influencer experts realized that follower count is not an ideal metric and could be easily artificially inflated, they started to pay attention to engagement.
+As soon as some influencer experts realized that follower count is not an ideal metric and can be artificially inflated, they started to pay attention to engagement.

 Cost Per Engagement (CPE) involves payment per engagement unit (like or comment).
-The marketer could estimate a price based on the average number of likes on influencer’s post.
-Usually, it’s anywhere from $0.05-$1 per 1000 likes.
+The marketer can estimate a price based on the average number of likes under the influencer’s post.
+Usually, it’s anywhere between $0.05-$0.1 per like.

-Cons: this pricing option doesn’t take into account the fact that likes can be inflated artificially.
+Drawbacks: this pricing model doesn’t take into account the fact that likes can be inflated artificially.

-Another type of Cost Per Engagement that we at HypeAuditor believe is more appropriate when an advertiser doesn’t pay bloggers upfront.
-Instead, they are offered a commission based on the number of conversions that the post they created makes.
+Another type of Cost Per Engagement that’s more appropriate, as we at HypeAuditor believe, is when an advertiser doesn’t pay influencers upfront.
+Instead, they are offered a commission based on the number of conversions their Instagram post has.
 This can be either a lead or an actual sale.

 Price per impression

-Due to a growing problem with influencer fraud, some marketers have switched to a new pricing option – paying based on post impressions.
-Impressions could also be bought, but at the moment it’s only in rare cases.
+Due to a growing problem with influencer fraud, some marketers have switched to a new pricing model that’s based on the post impressions.
+Impressions can also be bought, but at the moment it happens only in rare cases.

-If you choose this pricing option, ask an influencer to send you a screenshot from their Instagram Insights.
+If you choose this pricing model, ask an influencer to send you a screenshot from their Instagram Insights.
 But do not mix up Post Impressions and Post Reach.

-- Post Impressions — the number of times that a post appeared in the Instagram feed.
+Post Impressions — the number of times a post appeared in the Instagram feed.

-We recommend you to base your pricing on the Post Reach.
+We recommend that you decide on the pricing based on the Post Reach.

-You can choose any of the pricing options above to estimate the price of collaboration.
-At HypeAuditor we believe that it’s a wrong strategy to pay without any calculations.
-The goal of your influencer marketing campaign is not just spending a money, but to benefit your brand.
+You can choose any of the pricing models described above to estimate the price of collaboration.
+We at HypeAuditor believe that it’s a wrong strategy to pay without any calculations.
+The goal of your influencer marketing campaign is not to spend money but benefit your brand.